-Hugh Keeton arrived at WLOX in 2015.
-Hugh is a co-anchor for the WLOX evening newscasts.
+Since arriving at WLOX in 2015 Hugh Keeton has had the pleasure of joining viewers nightly as the co-anchor for the WLOX evening newscasts.

-Although Hugh moved to South Mississippi from Springfield, Missouri, he’s no stranger to the Magnolia State.
+Although Hugh moved to the Coast from Springfield, Missouri, he was no stranger to the Magnolia State.
 He grew up in the small North Mississippi town of Iuka, and later attended Ole Miss.

-Hugh and his wife, Danielle, along with their three children are happy to call South Mississippi home.
+Hugh and his wife, Danielle, along with their four children are happy to call Long Beach home.
 Hugh and his family love spending time outdoors and exploring all that the Mississippi Coast has to offer.